metaclass-nl/tutorial-api-platform/README.md

 import ListTool from "../common/ListTool";
 ```
 Then make the class extend ListTool, remove the values property and
-the methods componentDidMount and componentDidUpdate.
+the methods idFromIri, componentDidMount and componentDidUpdate.
 Afterwards the Hours
 List should work as it did before.

 In the Employee list component add the imports: